 Mitochondria are the micro-cells that create energy in almost every cell in the body.
-The brain has the highest concentration of mitochondria.
-When the total number of mitochondria are increased, cells are better able to deal with stress, and, thus, more likely to stay healthy and alive.
+The brain has the highest concentration of mitochondria of any organ in the body.
+When the total number of mitochondria are healthy, cells are better able to deal with stress, and, thus, more likely to stay healthy and alive.
 Ketogenic Diets can increase the amount and efficiency of mitochondria.
 In addition to more mitochondria, ketones are better than glucose in providing more energy, and less waste in the form of Reactive Oxygen Species (ROS, a waste product of energy use).
 More ROS production means more stress on the cell, and if the cell cannot keep up with its waste management processes, the cell will degenerate and/or die.
 This inability to properly manage cellular waste is a hallmark of mental illness.
 Additionally, metabolizing fat has a lower inflammatory response versus glucose, staving off a major contributing factor to cell stress, dysfunction, and/or death.

 Our brains function through a signaling system that occurs between neurons; a process that transmits information between brain cells and the rest of the body.
 The two neurotransmitters that are responsible for regulating this system are glutamate and Gamma-aminobutyric acid (GABA).
 The former is excitatory and causes a neuron to “fire”, sending a signal to all connected neurons.
 The latter calms and inhibits neurons from firing and, thus, communicating with connected neurons.
 This balance of excitation and inhibition is important to keep the brain in proper working order; too much glutamate can lead to excitotoxicity, causing a host of problems including depression, stroke, and dementia.
 Simply put, hyper-activity causes toxicity.
 Research shows that ketones prevent neurons’ ability to store glutamate, decreasing excitatory transmission.
 Ketones have also been shown to increase GABA levels, further enhancing the calming and neuroprotective qualities of the diet by limiting excitotoxicity.

-While there is a great deal of research needed to substantiate many of the claims made in the previous sections, there are a host of studies showing efficacy of Ketogenic Therapies and disease prevention.
+There are several randomized controlled studies in process on mood disorders to examine the efficacy of Ketogenic Therapy.
+Preliminary studies have been the backbone of hope.
 In a study of Type I Diabetics who were experiencing reduced mental performance due to hypoglycemia (low blood sugar), the introduction of ketones through intake of Medium Chain Triglyceride (MCT) oil were shown to restore mental performance to normal levels.
 In another study, a group of memory-impaired adults saw memory improvements that were associated with blood-ketone levels.
 Several studies also show cognition improvement and a slowing of disease progression with Alzheimer’s patients.
 Studies in healthy adults show improved verbal memory performance.
 In addition, there’s anecdotal evidence showing a link between ketosis and a feeling of wellbeing and euphoria, as well as a treatment for substance abuse.